tfriman/quarkus-camel-paho-mqtt/README.md

 ## Creating a native executable

 You can create a native executable using: `mvn package -Pnative`.
+Note: add memory to Docker daemon, seems 4.75G is enough with 4G swap.

 Or, if you don't have GraalVM installed, you can run the native executable build in a container using: `mvn package -Pnative -Dquarkus.native.container-build=true`.

 You can then execute your native executable with: `./target/camel-paho-mqtt-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image-guide.

+## Creating Docker image locally

+See src/main/docker/Dockerfile.jvm for instructions.